 In cooperation with the university’s Facilities department, we recycle glass and plastic bottles, metal cans, cardboard boxes, office paper and toner cartridges.

-- TOMRA Uno reverse vending machines are in use across North Campus.
+TOMRA Uno reverse vending machines are in use across UB North and South Campuses.
 The machines recognize, accept and sort all plastic recyclable containers, giving a bottle refund receipt for items that qualify under the New York Bottle Deposit program.
 You can find reverse vending machines in the Ellicott Complex's Porter Quad & Ellicott Food Court, Natural Sciences Complex, Capen Hall, Knox Hall, Student Union, Governors Complex's Lehman Hall, Goodyear Hall and Harriman Hall.

 Energy & Water Conservation